none1113350/CMMTR_resilience-assessment-for-BRTN/README.md

 This repository contains code used in the paper `"A resilience assessment framework toward interdependent bus–rail transit network: structure, critical components, and coupling mechanism analysis"`, **which has been submitted to the journal "Communications in Transportation Research" and is currently undergoing peer review**.

+## Abstract
+Understanding the interdependent nature of multimodal public transit networks (PTNs) is vital for ensuring the resilience and robustness of transportation systems.
+However, previous studies have predominantly focused on assessing the vulnerability and characteristics of single-mode PTNs, neglecting the impacts of heterogeneity in disturbance and shifts in travel behavior within multimodal PTNs.
+Therefore, this study introduces a novel resilience assessment framework that comprehensively analyzes the coupling mechanism, structural and functional characteristics of bus-rail transit networks (BRTNs).
+In this framework, a network performance metric is proposed by considering the passengers’ travel behaviors under various disturbances.
+Additionally, stations and subnetworks are classified using the K-means algorithm and resilience metric by simulating various disturbances occurring at each station or subnetwork.
+The proposed framework is validated via a case study of a BRTN in Beijing, China.
+Results indicate that the rail transit network (RTN) plays a crucial role in maintaining network function and resisting external disturbances in the interdependent BRTN.
+Furthermore, the coupling interactions between the RTN and bus transit network (BTN) exhibit distinct characteristics under infrastructure component disruption and functional disruption.
+These findings provide valuable insights into emergency management for PTNs and understanding the coupling relationship between BTN and RTN.

 ## Environment Setup

 To use the code in this project, you will need to configure the following environment and libraries: